 \subsection{A numerical example}

 To illustrate the asymptotic approximations of the regret and the optimal allocations derived in Section \ref{sec:approx_regret} consider an example of model \eqref{eq:model_two} with $p=1$, $\alpha_1=0.2,\, \alpha_2=0,\, \beta_1=0.5,\,\beta_2=1,\,\sigma_1^2=0.1,\,\sigma_2^2=0.2$, and $X\sim U[0,1]$.
-The optimal allocation is $\nu_1=0.414$.
-The $\sigma$'s are chosen such that $R^2$ in both regressions is about $0.2$.
+The optimal allocation is $\pi_1({x}) = \nu_1=0.414$. {Notice that this allocation rule does not depend on $x$.} The $\sigma$'s are chosen such that $R^2$ in both regressions is about $0.2$.
 Figure \ref{fig:regression_model}(a) shows the regression lines.
 For $x$ smaller than $\theta=0.4$, treatment 1 is better and otherwise treatment 2 is preferred.
 The regret \eqref{eq:reg2} is evaluated using simulations (with $10^5$ replications) and is compared to the ideal regret \eqref{eq:reg_approx}.
 Two scenarios are considered for the residuals in the regression model: normal and centered exponential.
-Figures (b) and (c) show the regret and ideal regret for $n=100$ under the allocation function $\pi_1(x)=\nu_1$ where $\nu_1$ vary from 0.2 to 0.6.
+Figures (b) and (c) show the regret and ideal regret for $n=100$ under the allocation function $\pi_1(x)=\nu_1$ {(constant in $x$)} where $\nu_1$ varies from 0.2 to 0.6.
 The allocation optimizing the ideal regret is marked with a vertical line.
 While there is a slight deviation between the ideal and actual regret, it seems that the optimal allocations, with respect to both, are very close.
-Thus, the approximation of Theorem \ref{thm:mult_K_2} works well also for small $n$ in this example.
-Figure \ref{fig:regression_model} (d) shows $nR_I(\pi_1,\pi_2)$ of the balanced design ($\pi_1=\pi_2=1/2$) for large $n$ and its limit, see Theorem \ref{thm:one_dim_lim}.
+Thus, the approximation of Theorem \ref{thm:mult_K_2} works well also for small $n$ in this example. { Figures (b) and (c) also demonstrate the relative robustness of the optimal deign.
+That is, if instead of implementing the optimal design $\pi_1({x}) = 0.414$, one uses $\pi_1({\bf x}) = \nu_1$ where $\nu_1$ varies from 0.2 to 0.6, the regret loss is relatively small.
+For example, with $\pi_1(x) = \nu_1$ where $\nu_1=0.3$ and $0.5$, the ideal regret is larger than the optimal regret by 6\% and 2.9\%, respectively.} Figure \ref{fig:regression_model} (d) shows $nR_I(\pi_1,\pi_2)$ of the balanced design ($\pi_1=\pi_2=1/2$) for large $n$ and its limit, see Theorem \ref{thm:one_dim_lim}.
 It is shown that the regret slowly converges to its limit, and it is close to the limit only when $n$ is quite large.